slic3r/Slic3r/README.md

 * Add an issue to the github tracker if it isn't already present.

 Before sending patches and pull requests contact me (preferably through opening a github issue or commenting on an existing, related, issue) to discuss your proposed
 changes: this way we'll ensure nobody wastes their time and no conflicts arise in development.

 ### What's Slic3r license?

 Slic3r is licensed under the _GNU Affero General Public License, version 3_.
-The author is Alessandro Ranellucci.
+The first author is Alessandro Ranellucci, and many contributors Then the he Prusa team
+Then Durand remi for this fork

-The [Silk icon set](http://www.famfamfam.com/lab/icons/silk/) used in Slic3r is licensed under the _Creative Commons Attribution 3.0 License_.
+The [Silk icon set](http://www.famfamfam.com/lab/icons/silk/) used (and modified) in Slic3r is licensed under the _Creative Commons Attribution 3.0 License_.
 The author of the Silk icon set is Mark James.

-### How can I invoke slic3r.pl using the command line? (not up-to-date yet)
+### How can I invoke slic3r.pl using the command line? (not up-to-date yet, use the --help command instead)

     Usage: slic3r.pl [ OPTIONS ] [ file.stl ] [ file2.stl ] ...